jensharbers/agricolaeplotr/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This is a reattempt for the first release.
+* Added a few more function to plot designs and reduce the effort of exporting experimental designs

 'ggplot' is a name of a class of a ggplot2 generated plot